ange007/ha-sun-allocator/esphome_component/home_assistant_integration.md

 3. Test the relay with a simple on/off command
 4. Check the ESPHome logs for any error messages related to the relay output

-### SolarVampire Sensors Not Updating
+### SunAllocator Sensors Not Updating

-If the SolarVampire sensor values are not updating:
+If the SunAllocator sensor values are not updating:

-1. Verify that the SolarVampire component is properly set up in Home Assistant
+1. Verify that the SunAllocator component is properly set up in Home Assistant
 2. Check that the sensor entities exist and are providing data
 3. Restart Home Assistant
-4. Check the Home Assistant logs for any error messages related to the SolarVampire component
+4. Check the Home Assistant logs for any error messages related to the SunAllocator component